The Republican candidates running for U.S. president | Politics

 The Republican candidates running for U.S. president

-VIVEK RAMASWAMY A former biotechnology investor and executive, Ramaswamy, 38, started a firm in 2022 to pressure companies to abandon environmental, social and corporate governance initiatives.
+A former biotechnology investor and executive, Ramaswamy, 38, started a firm in 2022 to pressure companies to abandon environmental, social and corporate governance initiatives.
 The political outsider has stoked grassroots chatter as a potential alternative to Trump.
 He is a fervent supporter of the former president, and says he would pardon Trump should he win the White House.

-NIKKI HALEY A former South Carolina governor and Trump's ambassador to the United Nations, Haley, 51, has emphasized her relative youth compared to Biden and Trump as well as her background as the daughter of Indian immigrants.
+NIKKI HALEY

-The only Black Republican U.S. senator has low name recognition outside his home state of South Carolina, but his optimism and focus on unifying his divided party have helped him draw a contrast with a more aggressive approach from Trump and DeSantis.
-Scott supporters, however, acknowledge that while his sunny demeanor is a selling point, it may not be enough to win.
+TIM SCOTT The only Black Republican U.S. senator has low name recognition outside his home state of South Carolina, but his optimism and focus on unifying his divided party have helped him draw a contrast with a more aggressive approach from Trump and DeSantis.
+Scott's supporters, however, acknowledge that while his sunny demeanor is a selling point, it may not be enough to win.
 Scott, 57, attracted 1% support among Republicans, according to Reuters/Ipsos polling.
-ASA HUTCHINSON

-Christie has received about 1% support among Republicans in Reuters/Ipsos polls.
-DOUG BURGUM

-Burgum, 67, is serving his second term, as North Dakota's governor after selling his software business to Microsoft Corp in 2001.
+DOUG BURGUM Burgum, 67, is serving his second term, as North Dakota's governor after selling his software business to Microsoft Corp in 2001.
 A proponent of low taxes and fewer regulations, he has sought to portray himself as a traditional conservative with a focus on the economy and national security.
 One of the least-known contenders, he gets close to zero support in polls.
-WILL HURD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)